robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

   final output stage to the specified value.
 The range for gain is -70 to +4.
 If audio is playing, you will hear the result immediately.
 If audio is not playing, the new gain will be used the next time a track is started.

+**wTrig.samplerateOffset(int offset)** - this function immediately sets sample- rate offset, or playback speed / pitch, of the main output mix.
+The range for for the offset is -32767 to +32676, giving a speed range of 1/2x to 2x, or a picth range of down one ocatave to up one octave.
+If audio is playing, you will hear the result immediately.
+If audio is not playing, the new samplerate offset will be used the next time a track is started.

 **wTrig.trackPlaySolo(int t)** - this function stops any and all tracks that are currently playing and starts track number **t** from the beginning.